davidandw190/k8s-lab/minio/README.md

-# MinIO Setup with Vault-Managed Secrets
+# MinIO K8s Setup with Terraform Vault-Managed Secrets

 This is a brief overview explaining how to deploy this MinIO configuration in a K8s cluster with secret management handled by HashiCorp Vault.
 The setup uses the Vault Agent Injector to automatically inject MinIO credentials into pods.